Latest on coronavirus spreading in China and beyond

 - The virus has killed 2,442 and infected 76,936 people in China, and slammed the brakes on the world’s second-largest economy.

+- Large parts of China relaxed curbs on transport and movement of people on Monday as only 11 new cases were reported outside of Hubei province, the epicentre of the outbreak.

-- International worries about the spread of coronavirus outside China grew, with the World Health Organization (WHO) expressing concern about the number of cases with no clear epidemiological link.
+- However, international worries about the spread of coronavirus outside China grew, with the World Health Organization (WHO) expressing concern about the number of cases with no clear epidemiological link.

-- Outside China, there have been more than 1,400 cases in 28 countries, the WHO said on Saturday.
-That includes one confirmed case on the African continent, in Egypt.
+- Outside China, the outbreak has spread to about 29 countries and territories, with a death toll of about two dozen, according to a Reuters tally.

 - Italy is battling the largest flare-up of the disease yet seen in Europe, with three people dying of the illness since Friday and more than 150 cases reported.